Frequently Asked Questions

 How do you calculate the data?

 Each sensor directly observes acceleration, magnetometer, and gyroscopic readings close to 1,000 times per second.
 Accel is in m/s^2, gyro is in rad/sec, and mag is normalized to the Earth's magnetic field.
-The accel, mag, and gyro data gets passed through Kalman filters to obtain roll, pitch, and yaw data for each sensor, which we calculate 125 times/second.
-Then, the X/Y/Z positions of limbs on a 3D rig/character are derived from the gyroscope orientations via forward kinematics.
+The accel, mag, and gyro data gets passed through Kalman filters to obtain orientations as a quaternion for each sensor, which we calculate 125 times/second.
+In our Unity SDK, the X/Y/Z positions of limbs on an animated character are derived from these quaternions into our solver algorithm.

 How stable are the readings over time?